< [Prev] [Home] [Table of Contents] [Subject Index] [Next] >

 General Principles

 The aim of a style guide is to ensure maximum consistency among authors, clarity of writing and the ability to locate information easily.
 The guide includes rules for the citation of a large range of material commonly used in New Zealand, but inevitably there will be occasions where it is necessary to cite materials for which there are no specific rules.
-Any citations for which there is no relevant rule should be made as consistently as possible with this guide.
+Any citation for which there is no relevant rule should be made as consistently as possible with this guide.

 In relation to overseas materials not covered in this guide, we would urge users to consult the following comprehensive guides, and to make the relevant changes to make those citations consistent with the format employed in this guide such as the removal of punctuation that is not grammatically necessary: